DavisPL/latex-template/README.md

 ## To use

-After cloning the respository, run `make` to compile and view the PDF or `make full` for a more comprehensive build (intended to be run less frequently for publishable versions).
+After cloning the repository, run `make` to compile and view the PDF or `make full` for a more comprehensive build (intended to be run less frequently for publishable versions).

 - The basic build generates the PDF while filtering out all output aside from warnings and errors.